 Regular periodic care of your Tropitone furniture will maintain its appearance and functionality better than occasional, heavy duty maintenance.
 Consider the specific conditions and usage to which your product is exposed so appropriate maintenance is provided.
 Product failure caused by a lack of reasonable and necessary care and maintenance is not covered by the product warranty.

-Click on title below to view PDF or Video file:
+Click on a title below to view PDF or Video file:

-To read the PDF instructions, you will need the Adobe Acrobat Reader plug-in.
-Plug-in can be downloaded free of charge at http://www.adobe.com.
+To read PDF instructions, you may need the current version of Adobe Acrobat Reader, which can be downloaded at http://www.adobe.com.